Shopee Seller Fees 2026: How Much Does Shopee Take?

 Actionable Insight: Before joining, calculate your profit margin on a best-selling product.
 Then, subtract the service fee to see if the item is still profitable.
 For high-margin products, the sales lift from these programmes often makes the fee worthwhile.
 For low-margin items, you’ll need to calculate carefully to ensure you remain profitable.

 A critical detail for sellers in Singapore is the Goods and Services Tax (GST).
-All seller fees quoted by Shopee are inclusive of Singapore’s 9% GST (as of 1 January 2024).
+All seller fees quoted by Shopee are inclusive of Singapore’s 9% GST.

 This means you don’t have to add GST on top of the fee percentages you see; it’s already included.
-When you add everything up—commission (which can reach 10.9% in some categories), service fees, and transaction fees—the total platform charges can quickly climb towards 20% or more of your item’s price.
+When you add everything up, commission (which can reach 15.26% for Mall categories), service fees, and transaction fees, the total platform charges can quickly climb towards 25% or more of your item’s price.
 To dig into the specific rates, it’s always a good idea to check out the official details on Shopee’s seller education hub.

 Understanding this layered structure allows you to accurately predict your costs and price your products for long-term growth.